Red Thyme Essential Oil: Uses, Benefits, and Blends

 The three main categories of aromatherapy are massage, cosmetic, and olfactory.
 While massage aromatherapy is pretty straight-forward, you may be wondering what cosmetic and olfactory aromatherapy entail.

 Cosmetic aromatherapy is the utilization of essential oils into common beauty products such as toners, moisturizers, lotions, etc. This method works great, as it combines the calming benefits of aromatherapy with the cosmetic benefits some essential oils can provide.
 Additionally, it can also mean the absence of synthetic fragrances, as this is something essential oils naturally provide.

 Olfactory aromatherapy simply refers to inhalation.
 You can inhale the aromas of essential oils by sniffing from the bottle, using a diffuser, or even placing oils onto certain types of jewelry.

 Thyme oil is a great option for its aromatherapy as anecdotal claims have long indicated its use in the treatment of respiratory ailments.
 If you are suffering from symptoms of a cold or flu, try placing a few drops of essential oil in a bowl of hot water.
 Use a towel to make a sort of tent over your head, then breathe in the steam.
 Alternatively, you can also add a few drops to a hot bath or foot bath.

+Soap making is another great one from the thyme essential oil uses list.
 The main ingredient in thyme is thymol, which is a powerful antiseptic and antibacterial.
 If that wasn’t enough of a reason to give this oil the thyme of day, its warm, spicy aroma should be!
 To take your soap to the next level, try adding in real bits of herb for some added color, decoration, and texture.